WalletConnect/walletconnect-registry/README.md

 npm run submit -- dapp my-app
 ```

-If you received successful message after running the script, then you can make a pull request on Github.
+If you received successful message after running the script, then you can make a pull request on Github with the update registry.

+**NOTE:** Don't forget to delete the directory you duplicated to allow us to merge the submission quicker.

 ## Schema